-Walk among the dinosaurs at QVMAG… Join us for an interactive experience to ignite your imagination!
-Explore prehistoric times at the Dinosaur rEvolution: Secrets of Survival exhibition from June 1 - October 20, 2019.
+Walk among the dinosaurs at QVMAG… an interactive experience to ignite your imagination!
+Explore prehistoric times at Dinosaur rEvolution: Secrets of Survival from 1 June - 20 October, 2019.

-All fossilised objects on display are casts.
+All fossilised objects displayed were casts.
 The use of casts aids in the interactive nature of the show and allows people to touch and get close to the specimens.
 Over 30 different dinosaurs and 5 animatronics are represented in the exhibition.

 Today we know that Dinosaurs are not all “big and extinct”.
 They reigned in widely different environments all over the world for 169 million years and vanished 65 million years ago when the Earth was struck by an asteroid.
 But did all of them go extinct?
 For years many had suspected that birds were linked somehow to dinosaurs.

 Bones, scales and armour sometimes fossilise well, but other soft tissues are more difficult to preserve if the conditions are not perfect.
 Exceptionally well preserved fossils found in China have shown for the first time dinosaur skin and soft tissue, and even feathers and quills.
 This would change our image of dinosaurs forever: Dinosaurs were diverse and strange, and birds were the last branch in the Dinosaur family tree, living with us today.